testlabs1/python_labs/Pythonlabs_Readme/Error Handling in Python.md

 print(x)
 ```

 Click Run button (highlighted in blue color at topmost right) to run the Python file in terminal.
+Once the program runs successfully you will get the output at the bottom (highlighted in blue color) as shown below.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Error%20handling%20in%20Python/Error-1.png" alt="image-alt-text">